4rr0wh34d/4rr0wh34d/README.md

   - This project is based on similarity model of spacy modules where a function takes a movie description as an argument and compare it to a list of movies' description from a file and recommend the user to watch the movie with the most similar description.

-🔭 I’m currently working on [Bookstore Management System](
+🔭 I’m currently working on [Bookstore Management System Gui](https://github.com/4rr0wh34d/Bookstore-Management-System)
+  - A Gui based python program based in tkinter modules.
+It also uses sqlite database modules to record and maintain the book database and uses openpxl to manipulate the excel sheets.
+Here the concept of OOP has been used to break the program into multiple files and also for reusability.
+This project will also feature an EPOS functionality that will help in recording the day to day sales.

 ## Future projects
 * Store Manager or EPOS: